m2osw/sugarcrm/README.md

 calendar, etc. It's a huge project so it make take some time before we have a version that is seemless.

+Note that at this point, if you are not a programmer, you may still find it rather difficult to install and use.

 # Help Wanted

 If you are a programmer and want to help, I'll be happy to give you access.